fieldbook/api-docs/codelets/github.md

 GitHub logs and see what happened.

 (And oh yeah, that's an ES6 template string.
-Codelets run on Node 5.5.0 with the `--harmony` flag, so you can make use of many ES6 features)
+Codelets run on Node 5.5.0 with the `--harmony` flag, so you can make use of many ES6 features.)

 ## The end result